-Nice has so much to offer it’s tourists and it’s residents.
+Nice has so much to offer its tourists and locals

 Nice is pronounced like the word Niece

-Don’t get me wrong, the people of Nice still love their wine, cheese and baguettes but Nice definitely has it’s own flair.
-It is after all the French Riviera.
+Don’t get me wrong, the people of Nice are still very French.
+They love their wine, cheese and baguettes but Nice definitely has its own flair.
+It is after all the on the French Riviera.

-I read somewhere that Nice has on average over 300 days of sunshine per year which makes it the perfect place to go for mild weather all year round.
+I read somewhere that Nice has an average of 300 days of sunshine per year which makes it the perfect place to go for mild weather all year round.

 2-Try At least 5 local dishes ( you probably have never heard of)

-Socca: A type of pancake made from chickpea flour. ( Very very good street food.
-Make sure you ask for pepper and salt.)
+Socca: A type of pancake made from chickpea flour.
+It’s an excellent street food.
+Make sure you ask for pepper and salt.

 Farcis Nicoise: The word Farci means stuffed.
 This is a dish made from vegetables such as tomatoes, zucchinis and mushrooms- all stuffed with breadcrumbs and ground meats.
 If you see this on the menu, do yourself a favour and try it.